Lately, there has been a lot of hype surrounding dark mode, a simple toggle that lets you change the background color of an app window to black.

 "Everyone can relate to being in a room where the lights are turned down and you've got this white screen blinding you," said Sameer Samat, Google's VP of product management for Android and Play, during an interview last week at Google I/O. One Reddit user did well to conclude this point with a brilliant comment about the benefits of dark mode:

 But it is not just dry and painful eyes we get from looking at bright blue screens all day long.
 Exposure to light also suppresses the secretion of melatonin, a hormone needed for sleep.
-There is evidence that the blue light from our screens suppresses melatonin for about twice as long as the green light.
 That is also the reason why many of our car dashboards are now blue – to keep us up and alert.

-That is good for situations where you need to be alert, but it is not so good when you are exposed to it all the time.
+Most of us use our mobile devices throughout the entire day and night.
 According to Nielsen research group In 2018 Q1, we spent more than 11 hours per day on our devices.
-It's not surprising why many, if not most, of us deal with eyes that feel — dry or itchy, and is sometimes accompanied by a insomnia, headaches, or neck pain.
+It's not surprising why many of us deal with eyes that feel — dry or itchy, and is sometimes accompanied by insomnia, headaches, or neck pain.
 And even worse, lower melatonin levels have been linked to an increased risk of obesity and some cancers.
-So switching to dark mode not only saves your eyes but can also make you feel less tired and more healthy in general.

 Dark mode apps can prolong the battery life of your smartphone.
 Google has confirmed that using dark mode on OLED screens has been a huge help for battery life.
 For example, at 50% brightness, the Dark Mode interface in the YouTube app saves about 15% screen energy compared to a flat white background.
 At 100% screen brightness, the dark interface is saving a whopping 60% of screen energy.
 While OLED screens are mainly used by Android devices, lately there has been some good news for iPhone users also.
 Apple has promised to drop all LCD screens by 2020 and deliver all future generation devices with OLED screens.
 As both IOS and Android should get the native dark mode later in the year, it seems to be a promising upgrade to our phones battery life.